mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 expect(cleanText(input.value)).to.equal('04-17-2022');
 ```

-## Overriding `slots` and `slotProps`
+## Overriding slots and slot props

-Date and Time Pickers are complex components built using many subcomponents.
-These internal elements can be overridden using the `slots` prop, allowing for easy customization.
+Date and Time Pickers are complex components built using many subcomponents, known as **slots**.
+Slots are commonly filled by HTML tags or by React components and you can easily override them using the `slots` prop.
 You can also pass additional props to the available `slots`, using the `slotProps` prop.
+You can explore a more in-depth walkthrough of the mental model of **slots** on [this page](/base-ui/guides/overriding-component-structure/).

-The list of available `slots` for each component can be found on the component's [API Reference](/x/api/date-pickers/date-picker/#slots) page.
+You can find the list of available `slots` for each component in its respective [API reference](/x/api/date-pickers/date-picker/#slots) doc.

-The subcomponents of the pickers are often built on more nested structures, and you can go as deep into the customization of the nested elements as you want.
-For instance, you can customize the `IconButton` used as the `openPickerButton`, as well as the `openPickerIcon` inside of it.
-You can do the same for the `field` and the `textField`.
+Some parts of the pickers' UI are built on several nested slots.
+For instance, the adornment of the `TextField` contains three slots (`inputAdornment`, `openPickerButton` and `openPickerIcon`) that you can use depending on the React element you are trying to customize.

 {{"demo": "CustomSlots.js"}}

 :::info
-More information about overriding `slots` can be found on the [**dedicated documentation page**](/x/react-date-pickers/custom-components/).
+Visit the [**dedicated documentation page**](/x/react-date-pickers/custom-components/) for more information about overriding `slots`.
 :::